near/node-docs/docs/maintenance/recompress-storage.md

 benefits of the storage optimisation is to download a new [node data snapshots](/intro/node-data-snapshots).
 Note that this option is currently available for **testnet only**.
-Mainnet snapshots haven’t been optimised yet but will be in upcoming weeks.
+Mainnet snapshots haven’t been optimized yet but will be in upcoming weeks.

 ## Performing the operation